 Not true!
 According to Dr. James Spies MD MPH, Professor, Chairman and Chief of Service of the Department of Radiology at Georgetown University School of Medicine, the success rate for UFE is considerable.
 Although it depends on the individual situation, between 85 and 90 percent of patients who undergo fibroid treatment without surgery with UFE will have substantially improved menstruation about three months post-procedure.

 When it comes to other symptoms, they usually improve even faster.
-Fibroid complications such as pressure, pain, discomfort, bloating, urinary frequency are often decreased or completely diminished within several weeks.
+Fibroid complications such as pressure, pain, discomfort, bloating, urinary frequency often improve or completely diminish within several weeks.
 About 90 percent of women overall by three to six months post treatment will have their symptoms improved significantly — meaning moderately improved to completely resolved.

 Myth #8: Can I wait for my fibroids to disappear on their own?

-We want you to be aware that while most fibroids are not considered dangerous, they do have the potential to harm surrounding organs and impact fertility.
+We want you to be aware that while most fibroids are not dangerous, they do have the potential to harm surrounding organs and impact fertility.
 Also, if you are suffering from fibroid complications like prolonged menstrual periods, severe cramps, frequent urination, or fibroid pain, we recommend seeking treatment.
-If the symptoms of fibroids are left untreated, they can lead to more serious complications.
+If the symptoms of fibroids don’t get treatment, they can lead to more serious complications.

 If you would like to wait and see if your fibroids shrink and symptoms improve without medical intervention, we recommend discussing this option with a fibroid specialist.
 While there is some evidence that suggests fibroids decrease in size when hormone levels go down –– such as after menopause or pregnancy –– there is no guarantee that this will happen.